-- a) Encourage Improvements to existing markets, including activities to increase market stall occupancy levels, in particular, where these improvements or other improvements that-will contribute towards their overall vibrancy and success; of the market; - b) Support New or the expansion of expand existing markets, where this complements Merton's strategic objectives for the areas in which they are located.
+- a) Improvements to existing markets, including activities to increase market stall occupancy levels or other improvements that will contribute towards their overall vibrancy and success; - b) New or expansion to existing markets, where this complements Merton's strategic objectives for the areas in which they are located.

-1.115.
-This policy meets a number of sustainability objectives particularly the objectives related to employment the work and Merton's economy.
+1.111.
+This policy meets a number of sustainability objectives particularly the objectives related to employment and Merton's economy.
 The policy ensures that any appropriate development proposals will not have a negative impact on the local area and community, by supporting the rejuvenation of existing markets and supporting any appropriate development proposals for new markets.
-This policy approach may lead to creating employment and business opportunities for start-up businesses to which inturn will benefit the wider community.
+This policy approach may lead to creating employment and business opportunities for start-up businesses which in turn will benefit the wider community.

-- 1.116.
-Merton's Core Planning Strategy policies CS1 (Sub-areas) to CS7 (Centres) encourage a mix of town centre type uses to Merton's town and local centres which contributes to their vitality and viability.
-Policy DM R7 will contribute towards delivering this by setting out a detailed approach to the assessment of considerations concerning improvements to and supporting new or the expansion of existing markets. - 1.117.
+- 1.112.
+Merton's Core Planning Strategy Policies CS 1 (Sub-areas) to CS 7 (Centres) encourage a mix of town centre type uses to Merton's town centres which contributes to their vitality and viability.
+Policy DM R7 will contribute towards delivering this by supporting new or the expansion of existing markets. - 1.113.
 The London Assembly and the GLA published reports on London's Street Markets in 2008, 2009 and 2010, emphasising the importance of markets and their contribution to social, economic and environmental goals.
-The report supported the expansion of street and farmers markets. - 1.118.
-Merton has a number of markets operating on weekends (for example, the Farmers Market that operates in the Piazza in Wimbledon town centre) or operating throughout the week serving the needs of local residents, workers and visitors (for example, Merton Abbey Mills and, Mitcham town centre markets).
-As part of Merton's Retail Study, four of Merton's markets were assessed including:
+The report supported the expansion of street and farmers markets. - 1.114.
+Merton has a number of markets operating on weekends (for example, the farmers market that operates in the Piazza in Wimbledon town centre) or operating throughout the week serving the needs of local residents, workers and visitors (for example, Merton Abbey Mills and, Mitcham town centre markets).
+As part of Merton's Retail Study, four of Merton's markets were assessed including: - the street markets at Mitcham and Morden town centre; - the sheltered market at Merton Abbey Mills, Colliers Wood; and

-- the street markets at Mitcham and Morden town centre; - the sheltered market at Merton Abbey Mills, Colliers Wood; and - Wimbledon Market, Plough Lane. - 1.119.
-Overall, Merton's Retail Study concluded that there are low levels of occupancy for-in -markets located in throughout the borough.
-The study suggested that these markets could be improved by and all of these markets could be improved including considering providing bins, planting, signage, marketing and supporting pedestrianisation of the street (where appropriate) on market day.
+- Wimbledon Market, Plough Lane. - 1.115.
+Overall, Merton's Retail Study concluded that there are low levels of occupancy in markets located throughout the borough.
+The study suggested that these markets could be improved by providing bins, planting, signage, marketing and supporting pedestrianisation of the street (where appropriate) on market day.

-1.120.
-Protecting the viability and vitality of town and local centres and neighbourhood parades will be achieved through the planning process by supporting planning applications for 'town centre type uses' that are commensurate with the scale and function of the town and local centres and resisting against inappropriate out-of-centre development.
+1.116.
+Protecting the vitality and viability of town centres and neighbourhood parades will be achieved through the planning process by supporting planning applications for 'town centre type uses' that are commensurate with the scale and function of the town centres and resisting against inappropriate out-of-centre development.